EvokeMadness/FreeCAD-sketcher-cheat-sheet/temp/part-design-workbench-notes.md

 # Notes

-Planar: geometry that is on the same 2 dimensional plane
+Planar: geometry that is on the same face or plane

 # TO DO